 Appointments of officers of Cancer Australia that are made under Acts

-The Chief Executive Officer Cancer Australia, Dr Helen Zorbas, was appointed under s.14 of the Cancer Australia Act 2006, for a period of three years from 15 June 2010.
+The Chief Executive Officer of Cancer Australia, Professor Dorothy Keefe PSM was appointed in July 2019 under s.14 of the Cancer Australia Act 2006.
+She was reappointed for a period of three years in April 2022.

 Annual reports laid before the Parliament

 Arrangements for members of the public to comment on specific policy proposals for which Cancer Australia is responsible

 An Advisory Council provides advice to the Chief Executive Officer about the performance of Cancer Australia’s functions.
 The Advisory Council includes community representatives who are personally affected by cancer.

 Cancer Australia has also established advisory groups to provide input to and advice and direction on a range of issues and activities undertaken by Cancer Australia, and to provide support and advice for each of Cancer Australia’s administered programs.
 These group comprise experts across all aspects of cancer control, including people personally affected by cancer, health professionals, researchers and policymakers.

 From time to time, Cancer Australia may issue documents or proposals for public consultation.
 These are released through the News section of the Cancer Australia website.

 The process for contributing, including how and to whom comments may be made, will be described each time a document or proposal is made available for consultation.